Dids/clobber/README.md

 You can also install the latest development version:
 > brew install clobber --HEAD

+If you want to use gcc instead of Xcode as the toolchain, install clobber with the following flag:
+> brew install clobber --with-gcc

 ### Usage

 Build the latest version of Clover: